János Brenner: Life

 Over the years, Catholics continued to venerate Brenner and visited his grave often.
+In 1981 a stained glass window was dedicated to him in Saint Elizabeth's Church in his hometown.
 In 1989, the Chapel of the Good Pastor was built on the exact spot where the young priest had been murdered.
-In 1981 a stained glass window was dedicated to him in Saint Elizabeth's Church in his hometown.
+Later, his tomb was moved to the Szombathely Cathedral.

 Beatification

 The beatification process opened under Pope John Paul II on 14 February 2001; the diocesan investigations opened on 3 October 1999 and concluded only a decade later.
 The Vatican later validated the process on 18 September 2009, and a commission of historians approved the cause on 4 September 2015.

 Pope Francis confirmed that Brenner died as a victim "in odium fidei" (in hatred of the faith).
 On 8 November 2017, the pontiff approved the priest's beatification.
 The solemn liturgy took place on 1 May 2018, in Szombathely's City Park.

+Legacy

+A Catholic school in Szombathely is named after Brenner, and the school has a bronze statue of the martyr in its courtyard.
+Brenner is commemorated, along with Blessed Maria Sagheddu, in an altarpiece at Heiligenkreuz Abbey in Austria.

+Literature and documentaries

+In 2023, a Hungarian language docuseries about Brenner, titled Legyetek szeretettel (Be with love), was released on Hír TV.